 But the highlight for many here is the White Elephant Café, a casual beach café serving fresh juices, good coffee and great breakfasts (lunches too), with fabulous views over the beach.

 Gnarabup Beach is a good option to call into if you are visiting the show caves in the area – Lake Cave and Mammoth Cave are just a short drive away.
 It is also close by to three of Margaret River’s most famous wineries – Leeuwin Estate, Voyager Estate and Cape Mentelle.

 It might take a while to get here, but it will be worth it.
-Not only is it a stunningly beautiful beach with soft white sand and crystal clear water – but Hamelin Bay offers something very special that you will rarely find at any other beach in the world – stingrays!
+Not only is it a stunningly beautiful beach with soft white sand and crystal clear water – but Hamelin Bay offers something very special that you won’t find at any other beach in the world – the Hamelin Bay stingrays!
 Big, beautiful sting rays that come right into the beach and swim around your feet!
-The kids will LOVE it!

 Pin it for Later!

-This article contains some affiliate links.
-If you book a hotel using the affiliate website, we may receive a small commission at no extra cost to you.
+This post contains affiliate links.
+If you make a booking or purchase using one of these links, we may receive a small commission – at absolutely no extra cost to you.